Authorities: 'Ghost guns' among 5 weapons seized as teens charged in Westmont Hilltop school security breach; response 'prevented a tragedy,' DA says

 "The legal term is it's a 'direct file' because of the conspiracy to commit ag assault," Cambria County District Attorney Greg Neugebauer said Saturday.
 "We have to direct file because of their ages and the charges."

-Five weapons were seized from Hinebaugh — one pump-action shotgun and four AR-15 style semi-automatic rifles.
+Five weapons were seized from Hinebaugh — one pump-action rifle and four AR-15 style semi-automatic rifles, according to Hess.

 Hess said the police can "prove through our investigation" that Hinebaugh "had access and had control of at least two of those guns ... at different times."